- Liposuction is used to correct disproportionate fat deposits that are genetically acquired and cannot be corrected with diet and exercise alone

 - Seroma – A collection of fluid under the skin that requires drainage, usually on a daily basis.
 Again compression garments help to significantly reduce seroma formation.
 They are more common with ultrasonic liposuction than other liposuction technques.

 - Deep vein thrombosis / pulmonary emboli – this complication can result from any surgery due to the fact that surgery in association with the relative reduction in movement after surgery can promote blood clots e.g in the legs.
 These clots can then embolise to the lung (pulmoary emboli).
 You need to let your treating doctor know if you have a history of deep vein thrombosis so that appropriate measures can be taken.
 Liposuction done under local anaesthetic has a lesser chance of causing deep vein thrombosis than liposuction done under general anaesthetic as your still can use your muscles during liposuction under local anaesthetic, and this helps to promote circulation and prevent stasis of blood.

 Overall, although complications cannot be avoid completely, with proper patient counselling, patient selection, and surgical technique, most complications can be reduced or avoided.

 What else can be treated with liposuction other than fat deposit removal?

 Liposuction can also be used to treat lipomas which are benign fatty tumours.
-The usual method of removal of lipomas is with procedures, and liposuction offers the advantage of a smaller scar than conventional procedures.
+The usual method of removal of lipomas is with surgery, and liposuction offers the advantage of a smaller scar than conventional surgery.

 Liposuction is also used to treat underarm sweating.
 This is done by performing very superficial liposuction to the dermis of the underarms.
 This disrupts the sweat glands in the dermis and help to reduce sweating there.